preloader

 ./discourse-setup

 • Answer the following questions for your subdomain and email server information.
-Its good to create a application specific password and configure email using it.
+It’s good to create an application specific password and configure email using it.

 You can get the email host and credentials for Mailjet from here